Lead Legal Marketing Manager Career & Resume Guide

 Resume Killers (Avoid!)

-Failing to quantify marketing results with concrete data.
+Failing to quantify marketing achievements with concrete metrics relevant to law firm profitability.

-Overlooking the importance of SEO and content marketing.
+Ignoring the importance of SEO and content marketing within the legal industry.

 Typical Career Roadmap (US Market)